engine-plus/document/EnginePlusDescription_en.md

 **Also,if the metering service of Engineplus-Enterprise has exceptions,the server will switch the restart process utill the metering service turns normal,but the cluster you have created will be alive.**

-7. Since the meta-information of cluster needs to be managed, it is recommended that users should provide a third-party mysql database(you can use AWS RDS) to maintain these meta-information.
+7. Since the meta-information of cluster needs to be managed, it is recommended that users should provide a third-party mysql database(you can use AWS RDS,the EnginePlus-Enterprise will create the AWS RDS `db.t3.medium` automatically) to maintain these meta-information.
 You only need to provide the database address, username, and password here.
 The user must have the permissions of creating `database`, `table`, `index`, etc. But please don't use root credentials.

 8. Temporarily only supports us-east-1, when you select subnetId, we should take the security group into consideration.